camunda/camunda-docs/docs/components/zeebe/deployment-guide/getting-started/create-a-process.md

 See a few concepts important to understand at this point below:

-- A **job** is simply a work item in a process that needs to be completed before a process instance can proceed to the next step. ([See: Job Workers](/components/concepts/job-workers.md))
+- A **job** is simply a work item in a process that must be completed before a process instance can proceed to the next step. ([See: Job Workers](/components/concepts/job-workers.md))
-- A **process instance** is one running instance of a process model—in our case, this is an individual order to be fulfilled. ([See: Processes](/components/concepts/processes.md))
+- A **process instance** is one running instance of a process model.
+In our case, this is an individual order to be fulfilled. ([See: Processes](/components/concepts/processes.md))

-For every process instance that arrives at the **Initiate Payment** service task, Zeebe will create a job with type `initiate-payment`.
-The external worker service responsible for payment processing—the so-called job worker—will poll Zeebe intermittently to ask if any jobs of type `initiate-payment` are available.
+For every process instance that arrives at the **Initiate Payment** service task, Zeebe creates a job with type `initiate-payment`.
+The external worker service responsible for payment processing (the so-called job worker) polls Zeebe intermittently to ask if any jobs of type `initiate-payment` are available.

-If a job is available for a given process instance, the worker will activate it, complete it, and notify Zeebe.
-Zeebe will then advance that process instance to the next step in the process.
+If a job is available for a given process instance, the worker activates it, completes it, and notifies Zeebe.
+Zeebe then advances that process instance to the next step in the process.

 ### Adding a message event to the process